Jazz-jpg/UnmaskedVersion2/README.md

 - Limited to frontal face detection
 - limited to identifying 1 individual at a time
 - Scalability with regards to massive amounts of data

+## How It works
+Our software is a web-based software that allows admin users to run multiple cameras on a system.
+The system requires admins to enter student information into the database including some pictures of the individual.
+The Pictures are used as training Data to identify individuals using our Facial Recognition Algorithm which is comprised of Haar Cascade Classifiers.
+The administrator will press the big red Run Button which will launch the camera system and then enable screencapture of individuals on the system.
+A person with a mask is invisible to the system.
+But a person without a mask is immediately recognized.
+After a small delay that we had programmed due to ethical reasons.
+The system will take a cropped screencapture of the individual and cross reference their photo with what is on hand using our Facial Recognition Classifier.
+If a match is found the system will notify the individual that is in opposition of mask Mandate via an e-mail that they have under their profile.
+All the nescessary support functions to make this work are also implemented and functional.